Avaiga/taipy-doc/docs/manuals/auth/index.md

 Taipy has four predefined user roles names that can be assigned to users.
 Each of these predefined roles provide a different set of capabilities and will be described in details below.

+!!! warning
-!!! warning "Caution: Please note that Taipy does not provide functions to populate the predifined user roles to the user's LDAP server.
+    "Caution: Please note that Taipy does not provide functions to populate the predefined user roles to the user's LDAP server.
 The user is expected to populate the roles themselves."

-## TAIPY_READER
+## "TAIPY_READER"

-- A reader (TAIPY_READER) has the permission to view the various entities, and related data in a data node
+- A reader ("TAIPY_READER") has the permission to view the various entities, and related data in a data node
 - A reader, however, cannot create, edit, delete an entity or edit the data in a data node manually.
 Readers are not permitted to submit tasks, pipelines or scenarios, subscribe or unsubscribe to an execution or cancel, pause or resume any job

-## TAIPY_EDITOR
+## "TAIPY_EDITOR"

-- An editor (TAIPY_EDITOR) has the permission to view, create, edit and delete the various entities and related data in data node
+- An editor ("TAIPY_EDITOR") has the permission to view, create, edit and delete the various entities and related data in data node
 - An editor, however, cannot execute any task, pipeline or scenario, subscribe or unsubscribe to an execution or cancel, pause or resume any job

-## TAIPY_EXECUTOR
+## "TAIPY_EXECUTOR"

-- An executor (TAIPY_EXECUTOR) has the permission to view the various entities, and related data in data node, submit tasks, pipelines or scenarios for execution, subscribe or unsubscribe an execution, and cancel, pause or resume any job
+- An executor ("TAIPY_EXECUTOR") has the permission to view the various entities, and related data in data node, submit tasks, pipelines or scenarios for execution, subscribe or unsubscribe an execution, and cancel, pause or resume any job
 - An executor, however, cannot create, edit or delete the various entities, and related data in data node

-## TAIPY_ADMIN
+## "TAIPY_ADMIN"

-- An admin (TAIPY_ADMIN) is not restricted at all.
+- An admin ("TAIPY_ADMIN") is not restricted at all.
 An admin be able to perform all actions available to other roles with no restrictions

 # UI page access